ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-joomla-version-information.md

 ## Description

-This module displays the Joomla! version in the Administrator Title Bar.
+The *Joomla Version Information* module displays the Joomla! version in the Administrator Title bar.

 ### Common Elements